impostorsguides/impostorsguides.github.io/rbenv/part-2/2-w-content.md

 So it makes sense that the above `if/else` block wouldn't have the same number of `||` or-checks in the `if` block (when the user **did** specify a directory) that we have if the `else` block (when the user did **not** specify a directory).

 It might seem misleading to tell the user that their Ruby version is set by `~/.rbenv/version`, when that file potentially doesn't exist.
-The reason we do so is because, [according to the core team](https://github.com/rbenv/rbenv/discussions/1510){:target="_blank" rel="noopener"}, the intent of the `rbenv version-file` command is to describe where the version number **is expected to be** set, not (necessarily) where it **is being** set.
+The reason we do so is because, [according to the core team](https://github.com/rbenv/rbenv/discussions/1510){:target="_blank" rel="noopener" }, the intent of the `rbenv version-file` command is to describe where the version number **is expected to be** set, not (necessarily) where it **is being** set.

 That's it for the `version-file` file.
 On to the next file.